kittyclive/Final_Erisbio/README.md

 Alternatively, we have put together a pipeline to pull the data although we would strongly discourage running this, as it uses the gdc client which limits download rates and our testing was limited to the mac distribution of the gdc-client tool.
 If you do decide to use this tool it should take around 20-30 hours to complete.
 At which point you will have to zip the file and name it `expression_data.zip` and save it to tcga/data to be used within our notebooks.
 To run it on mac, go to the tcga folder and run the following:
  - `python download_data.py`

+The first time you run this, your firewall/malware protection may block it.
+If this occurs, close out of your terminal and stop it from running.
+To allow this to run go to your system settings and open the privacy & security tab.
+Scroll down to security where it says `"gdc-client-mac" was blocked to protect your Mac` and click Allow Anyway.
+Now rerun the command, click open anyway, and it should work.

 If you want to run it on ubuntu we have also downloaded the ubuntu distribution and to use it you will need to edit the `download_data.sh` file -- You would need to replace
  - `echo "$@" | xargs -n 1 -P $PARALLEL_DOWNLOADS ./gdc_distributions/gdc-client-mac download -d ./data` with
  - `echo "$@" | xargs -n 1 -P $PARALLEL_DOWNLOADS ./gdc_distributions/gdc-client-ubuntu download -d ./data`